ElaineJ/PALOMAC/README.md

 ### Choice of Bluetooth Low Energy Tracker
 #### 1. MetaMotionR Board from Mbient Lab
 #### The starter folder is based of the source code provided by Mbient Lab.
+Modifications were made to the MainActivity.java and AndroidManifest.xml in order to adjust the requirements for our tracker to fit our needs